The Complete Guide To Recruiting Real Estate Agents In 2023

 Consider implementing transaction management systems that are easy to learn and use.

-Additionally, you can utilize tools that offer automated task reminders based on the most critical transaction milestones—such as acceptance, close date, loan approval date, or the option period.
+Additionally, you can use tools that offer automated task reminders based on the most critical transaction milestones—such as acceptance, close date, loan approval date, or the option period.

-It’s important to ensure that your systems can automatically sync with your new agents’ calendars.
+It’s important to ensure that your systems can automatically sync with your new agents’ calendars, which you can do with Paperless Pipeline:

-Real estate agents need consistent and insightful production data to be effective.
+Real estate agents need regular and detailed production data to work effectively.

 Allow agents to quickly find client contacts or transaction information from any of their previous deals.

-Ensure that they can view these reports, filter and sort results, and see precisely what they need as they require it.
+Ensure that they can view these reports, filter and sort results, and access the exact information they need when they need it.

 When it comes to the end of the year, brokers aren’t the only ones rushing to get ready for tax season.
 Agents feel the same pressure and want their financial information quickly and on time.